-This is a Class B product based on the standard of the Voluntary Control Council for Interference from Information Technology Equipment (VCCI).
-If this is used near a radio or television receiver in a domestic environment, it may cause radio interference.
-Install and use the equipment according to the instruction manual.
+This product is a Class B Information Technology Equipment and conforms to the standards set by the Voluntary Control Council for Interference by Information Technology Equipment (VCCI).
+This product is aimed to be used in a domestic environment.
 When used near a radio or TV receiver, it may become the cause of radio interference.
 Read the instructions for correct handling.